 LAX - YTO

-Find cheap flights from Los Angeles to Toronto from C$ 85
+C$ 73 Find Cheap Flights from Los Angeles to Toronto

 1 adult

-These are the airlines KAYAK users have selected most often from within our search results in flight searches from Los Angeles to Toronto.
+These are the airlines KAYAK users have selected most often from within our search results in flight searches from Los Angeles to Toronto, as well as popular online travel agencies

-These are the airlines KAYAK users have selected most often from within our search results in flight searches from Los Angeles to Toronto.
+These are the airlines KAYAK users have selected most often from within our search results in flight searches from Los Angeles to Toronto, as well as popular online travel agencies

 Track pricesNot ready to book?
 Create a price alert for when prices drop.